benisrael29/face-rec/README.md

 This application uses:
 - OpenCV's Haar cascade classifiers for face detection
 - The espeak software for text-to-speech conversion (for language greetings)
-- PyAudio for recording your custom voice greeting
+- sounddevice and soundfile for recording your custom voice greeting
 - Pygame for audio playback
 - All packages are compatible with Python 3.12